Stranger Things (Joyner Lucas and Chris Brown song)

 "Stranger Things" is a song by American rapper Joyner Lucas and American singer Chris Brown, released on February 25, 2018.
-The song was supposed to be the lead single from their upcoming collaborative mixtape Angels and Demons, but after releasing another single called "I Don't Die" and a promotional single called "Just Let Go", the project was never released.
+The song was supposed to be the lead single from their upcoming collaborative mixtape Angels and Demons, but the project was never released.

 Background and composition

 On January 2, 2018, Brown posted a snippet of the song, saying that it was gonna feature Lucas and Ski Mask the Slump God.
 Later that month, Joyner Lucas revealed that he was recording music with Chris Brown on Twitter.
 "Stranger Things" was released on February 25, 2018.

-The song is named after the TV series Stranger Things, and its production is based on a sample of its theme song.
+The song is named after the TV series of the same name, and its production is based on a sample of its theme song.
 "Stranger Things" doesn't feature any chorus.
 Brown and Lucas alternate rap verses throughout the track, having various flow changes, with both voices coming together during the last part of the song.